anshal21/go-worker/README.md

 `Abort`: Sends a signal to the workerpool, notifying it that further task execution should be aborted

 `WaitForCompletion`: It is a blocking method, it waits for all the tasks in the pool to complete the execution before returning

+ ### Models
+ `Future`: A future is returned for every task that is added to the workerpool.
+The user can use *future.Result()* and *future.Error()* methods to get the *result* and *error* from the task

+ ### Errors
+ `ErrorInactiveWorkerPool`: The error is returned when there is an attempt to add a task to already completed or aborted workerpool
+ `ErrorWorkerPoolAborted`: The error is returned for all the tasks that couldn't be scheduled as the workerpool was aborted

  Link: https://anshal21.github.io/go-worker/